cca/libraries_wagtail/docs/readme.md

 We currently run the entire app in minikube, including postgres database and elasticsearch, but other CCA teams (like cca.edu) are moving to running only Wagtail locally while using a cloud-hosted database and search engine.
 Ngoc has a notebook on how this conversion worked if we want to go that route.

-To authenticate locally, be sure to use `127.0.0.1` as the server domain, not `locahost`, as SSO is configured to work with the former and not the latter.
+To authenticate locally, use `127.0.0.1` as the server domain, not `locahost`, as SSO is configured to work with the former and not the latter.

+## Tools

+**setup.sh** bootstraps the local development environment so we can begin working on the site without needing to push to a remote instance like staging.

+**sync.fish** copies a remote instance's data to our local development environment. `./docs/sync.fish --prod --media` does the media files while `./docs/sync.fish --prod --db` does the database.
+It can sync from either `--stage` or `--prod`.
+It can also sync media/database between our production and staging instances if we provide _both_ instance flags.
+Run `./docs/sync.fish --help` for complete usage information.

+**dev.fish** starts or stop the local development toolchain (which is: docker, minikube, skaffold).
+Run `./dev.fish up` or `start` to begin and `./dev.fish down` or `stop` when we're done.
+Note that this is just a convenience; there's no reason we cannot manage the development tools individually.

+**release** increments the latest tag that triggers our CI/CD workflow and pushes the tag to the remote. `./docs/release prod` does a production release. _This script might need to change when we migrate off of Gitlab CI to GitHub_.

 ### Port-forwarding

-If we use dev.fish, Skaffold should mostly take cares of this.
+If we use [dev.fish](./dev.fish), Skaffold mostly takes care of this.
 Otherwise, there are three ways to forward a port on the minikube cluster so we can open the website using our localhost domain in a browser:

 1. (easiest) run `skaffold dev` with the `--port-forward` flag.
 The [port-forward](https://skaffold.dev/docs/pipeline-stages/port-forwarding/) configuration is in Skaffold.yml.
 If we omit this from the Skaffold profile but use the `--port-forward` flag, Skaffold will automatically create forwarding for all services, but if the pods are recreated it will not recreate the forwarding, so this is not recommended.
 2. Run `kubectl -n libraries-wagtail port-forward service/libraries 8000:8000`, this is what Skaffold does behind the scenes